SutorSW/sutorsw.github.io/about.md

 ---
-title: "about.md"
-author: "Sean Sutor"
-date: "2025-06-19"
-output: html_document
----

----
 layout: default
-title: About Me
+title: About
 ---
 # About page

-This page tells you a bit about *Sean Sutor*
+This page tells you a little bit about me.

-## Sub page?